dotconfig404/dotfiles/README.md

 host specific configurations?

-audio -> pipewire + pipewire-pulse, alsa as backend. thats it. (check for gui interface like pavucontrol)

 instructions on how and when exactly to setup repo, wbu ssh keys? \_private?

 font cache refresh upon stowing fonts. need a way to check if fonts have been changed